zerohorsepower/bulletJSON/README.md

 # Bullet Hell Pattern Editor

-This project is a Bullet Hell / Danmaku Pattern Editor, you can create and edit pattern for any kind of bullet hell game.
+This project is a Bullet Hell / Danmaku Pattern Editor, you can create and edit patterns for any kind of bullet hell game.
 It also supports [BulletML](https://www.asahi-net.or.jp/~cs8k-cyu/bulletml/index_e.html) XML Files.

 Most pattern examples are from [BulletMLExamples](https://github.com/dmanning23/BulletMLExamples).

-The used sprites are from the game DoDonPachi Daiffukatsu developed by CAVE.
+The used sprites are from the game DoDonPachi Daiffukatsu, developed by CAVE.
+All rights reserved.

 # Dependencies